 - a quicker and more focused investigation

-It also means the different organisations being investigated only have to deal with a single point of contact.
+It also means the different organisations being investigated only have to deal with a single person.

 It does not matter which Ombudsman you originally complain to.
 See How to complain for more information on how to make a complaint to us.